kacos2000/Win10/EventLogs/readme.md

 ###  Win 10 *(version 1709+)* Microsoft-Windows-Partition/Diagnostic.evtx EventID: 1006 parser  ###

-- [Win 10 EventID: 1006 parser](https://github.com/kacos2000/Win10/blob/master/EventLogs/ProcessCreatedEvents.ps1) - PowerShell script to read a live or offline **Microsoft-Windows-Partition/Diagnostic.evtx** log and list all the [EventID:1006](https://df-stream.com/2018/05/partition-diagnostic-event-log-and-usb-device-tracking-p1/) entries in a window.
+- [Win 10 Microsoft-Windows-Partition/Diagnostic EventID: 1006 parser](https://github.com/kacos2000/Win10/blob/master/EventLogs/ProcessCreatedEvents.ps1) - PowerShell script to read a live or offline **Microsoft-Windows-Partition/Diagnostic.evtx** log and list all the [EventID: 1006](https://df-stream.com/2018/05/partition-diagnostic-event-log-and-usb-device-tracking-p1/) entries in a window.
 Selected rows are saved in a comma separated file (csv).
 This log has 71 fields with diagnostic information for all Storage Devices (including USB and virtual drives like vhd/vhdxs or images mounted with [Arsenal Image Mounter](https://arsenalrecon.com/)).
 Among them, the MBR or VBR:

   *Part of the results window:*
   ![PartoftheResults](https://raw.githubusercontent.com/kacos2000/Win10/master/EventLogs/pd00.JPG)